Incorporating device characterization into security proofs: Proposed framework

 Before proceeding, we briefly discuss how to interpret the trace-distance bound obtained from the above result.
-In particular, observe that the state $\channAMF_n \circ \dots \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$ in the above formula is basically the real state produced after $n$ protocol instances for a given attack and device model (conditioned on\footnote{The possibility of Eve performing different actions depending on the certification outcome can be implicitly incorporated into the framework we describe here, simply by defining the channels $\channAM_n$ to act on a classical register storing that outcome as well.} the certification procedure approving), while the state $\mathcal{K}_n \circ \channAMF_n \circ \dots \mathcal{K}_1 \circ \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$ is essentially a more ``ideal'' version in which the keys produced at the end of each protocol instance have been immediately replaced by perfect keys of that length.
+In particular, observe that the state $\channAMF_n \circ \dots \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$ in the above formula is basically the real state produced after $n$ protocol instances for a given attack and device model (conditioned on the certification procedure approving), while the state $\mathcal{K}_n \circ \channAMF_n \circ \dots \mathcal{K}_1 \circ \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$ is essentially a more ``ideal'' version in which the keys produced at the end of each protocol instance have been immediately replaced by perfect keys of that length.
 Hence our above result is an upper bound on the trace distance between these states, weighted by the prefactor of $\Pr[F=1]$.
+Note that the possibility of Eve performing different actions depending on the certification outcome can be implicitly incorporated into the framework we describe here, simply by defining the channels $\channAM_n$ to act on a classical register storing that outcome as well.

 However, we emphasize (similar to Remark~\ref{remark:misconception}) that it would \emph{not} be correct to view the above bound as saying that the trace distance between the states conditioned on the certification procedure approving (i.e.~$\channAMF_n \circ \dots \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$ and $\mathcal{K}_n \circ \channAMF_n \circ \dots \mathcal{K}_1 \circ \channAMF_1 \left[\sigma_{Q_0 | F=1}\right]$) is small.
 (An analogous point also applies for conditioning on some or all of the QKD protocol instances accepting, as already discussed in Remark~\ref{remark:misconception}.)
 This is due to the prefactor of $\Pr[F=1]$ in~\eqref{eq:mainbound}, which allows the trace distance to potentially be large if $\Pr[F=1]$ is small.
 Still, we can recover some intuitive properties from this bound as follows.
 Given a state $\sigma_{Q_0 F}$ as in~\eqref{eq:initialstate} at the start of the first protocol instance, we can write the final state at the end of all the instances in the form